Mahiyat/academia-task-management/README.md

   - Verify `MONGO_URI` is correct and accessible from within the Docker network (or your local network, if running without Docker).

 - **Missing Dependencies:**
-  - Make sure all required dependencies are installed with `npm install` in each respective directory.
+  - Make sure all required dependencies are installed with `yarn install` in each respective directory.

 For further help, please refer to the [Docker documentation](https://docs.docker.com/get-started/) or [Ollama documentation](https://github.com/ollama/ollama).